Experience the Magic of Canada’s Largest Chinese Lantern Festival: Aug. 31 to Oct. 14About

 There will also be traditional performances like acrobatics, Kongfu, Sichuan Opera Face Changing (Bian Lian), fire-breathing, plate spinning, kicking bowls and Chinese folk dances.
 Artisans from Chengdu will also be selling their handmade goods alongside tons of food (both local food trucks and authentic Chinese) and beer gardens, where you can sit and watch the late-night fireworks.

 The kids (and all you Jurassic Park fans) can also visit Dinosaur World, which offers augmented reality experiences as well as life-size walking dinosaurs.
 You can even create your own dinosaur on a giant Lite Brite screen or ride a bicycle to generate electricity to light up a central display.

 Tickets for Lights of the North are now on sale and go for $20 (children/seniors) and $25 (adults), while children under four get in free.
-But … if you buy your tickets before Aug.
-20, Lights of the North will give you 15% off AND a chance to win an all-inclusive trip to see polar bears in Churchill.

 Get your tickets and more information here.